-Crop Rotation in the home garden is an important principal that is often ignored.
+Crop Rotation in the home garden is an important principle that is often ignored.
 This post will teach you why garden crop rotation is so important!

 Almost every time I teach a gardening basics course I get asked about crop rotation.